 - Even if you are planning to go to law school or med school and are worried about a good GPA, don’t neglect to join clubs, engage in activities, and/or pick up a second major unrelated to your first major.
 Be able to show those professional schools that you are well rounded academically and socially.

 - Have academic integrity.
 Most colleges have an honor code that you will be asked to uphold.
 Make the decision to be an advocate for honesty in your work.
 Don’t cheat on tests or download papers from the Internet.
 Don’t plagiarize.
 When you walk across the stage and receive your diploma in four years, you want to know that you earned it honestly.
 It is easy to get caught up in a culture that thinks nothing of cheating, but make a pledge to yourself to be better than that.
 If you do cheat in any of these ways, even if you don’t get caught, you will have to live the rest of your life with the knowledge that you didn’t earn your degree honestly.
-If you make a mistake (and we all make mistakes), learn from it and do better.
+If you make a mistake (and we all make mistakes), learn from it and vow to do better.

 - The best professors went into the teaching profession for two reasons: (1) They love their subject matter and want you to be excited about it, too.
 (2) They love to teach and want to see you succeed.
 So if you’re struggling with ANYTHING in a class (can’t hear, don’t understand the material, don’t know how to study for a test, can’t do the homework), email the professor and ask if you can sit down one-on-one during office hours and talk.
 Don’t stay too long, but let the faculty member know that you want to do well and would like advice about how you can succeed.
 The very fact that you cared enough to reach out to a faculty member will go a long way toward building a good rapport.